Manishkandukuri-git/Manishkandukuri-git/README.md

 <div align="left">

- 🎒 I’m graduated with  my **Masters** in Software Engineering at Northeastern University, Boston 🇺🇸
+ 🎒 I graduated with  my **Masters** in Software Engineering at Northeastern University, Boston 🇺🇸

  🔭 Graduated in May 2024, I am open to Full Time roles in the US in **Software Engineering**